 The Bachelor of Music program offers a balanced mix of professional music training and instruction in theory and composition.
-Developed in accordance with guidelines of the National Association of Schools of Music in the United States, the program is directed by an internationally acclaimed composer and conductor, Theodore Antoniou.
+Developed in accordance with guidelines of the National Association of Schools of Music in the United States, the program was directed by an internationally acclaimed composer and conductor, Theodore Antoniou.

 - View the online course catalog for the BM

 The Bachelor of Music program has a two-fold focus on performance – in both classical and jazz music - and theory and composition.
 Students receive comprehensive training to achieve a level of performance expected of professional musicians.

 The Bachelor of Music program offers the following concentrations in classical and modern music.

 Strengths of the Bachelor of Music Program